JJaakson/hotel-website-backend-2020/InstallationGuide.md

 - **Testing(For backend jar file):**
         If the deploy stage passed, it created a runnable jar file on our server.
-    - To test and try torun it on our server go:
+    - To test and try to run it on our server, go to:

             sudo su gitlab-runner

         This will log you in as gitlab-runner.

-    - Go to the correct directory, this will be depending on how deploy is configured, for our project it is in the folder api-deployment:
+    - Go to the correct directory, this will be depending on how deploy is configured.
+For our project it is in the folder 'api-deployment':

             cd /home/gitlab-runner/